Installing mpi4py and h5py

 Test your build by trying to write an HDF5 file in parallel using 42 MPI tasks.

-First, change directories to your GPFS scratch area:
+First, change directories to your scratch area:

 Let’s test that mpi4py is working properly first by executing the example Python script “hello_mpi.py”: